 "Up to 70 percent of critical clinical decisions are influenced by diagnostic information, so it's very important to have quantitative information to help diagnose and treat patients, no matter the setting."

 Saving lives by saving time

 By enabling medical staff to quickly assess an individual's health status, the i-STAT improves efficiency and quality of care.

-For example, the system has the ability to help detect heart attacks, allowing staff to rapidly help determine if the runner is experiencing an imminent or current heart attack, Mims said.
+For example, the system has the ability to help detect heart attacks, allowing staff to rapidly help determine if the runner is experiencing an imminent or current heart attack, Jarvis said.
 The results help staff decide whether the patient should be transported to an emergency department for further evaluation and treatment.

 With its rapid readings, the i-STAT also saves medical centers from an influx of patients on race day.
 With approximately 30,000 athletes running the Boston Marathon, nearby hospitals are grateful for the tests and care that runners receive in the medical tent, Troyanos added.

 But perhaps the biggest advantage to the i-STAT's usage at marathons, is that it gives runners a better chance at crossing the finish line – even if an unexpected mishap creates a minor detour.

 "The power to finish the race is priceless," Jarvis said.
 "It's a big win for runners."

 Learn more about the behind-the-scenes preparation for the Boston Marathon.